 - Prospective residents often perceive accredited programs as being more desirable with the potential of greater impact on their future.

-- Accredited programs have priority for a number of recruitment ...
+- Accredited programs have priority for a number of recruitment forums for ...